Skip to main content

 Sat, July 4 Round of 16 12:00 PM

 Staying longer than a week?
 A furnished apartment costs less than a hotel for trips over 7 nights and gives you a kitchen, laundry, and real space.
 Houston Corporate Housing has month-to-month furnished units across the Red Line corridor.
-Call (713) 955-2707 for World Cup availability.
+Call (713) 955-2707 for availability.

 $1.25